-Failure of Northeast Monsoon (NEM) rainfall during 2023 at your factory's command area will adversely affect raw material availability for the company and in turn the overall capacity utilization.
-Compared with 2022 - 23 crushing season, sugarcane availability for the 2023 - 24 crushing season is lower by around 47% and sugar recovery is lower because of the failure of monsoon rain and subsequent summer rains.
-Further, pest and disease incidence in sugarcane crops in the central part of Tamilnadu and in particular, in your company's command area forced the farmers to go for alternative crops as a crop rotation measure.
-Also, competitive crops like Paddy, topiaco, banana, gingelly etc., fetch better revenue compared to sugarcane.
-All these will have a cascading effect during 2024 - 25 and 2025 - 26 crushing seasons.
+Withdrawal of temporarily allocated command area and the continuation of pest and disease incidence at your factory's command area will adversely affect raw material availability for the company and in turn the overall capacity utilization.
+Compared with 2023 - 24 crushing season, sugarcane availability for the 2024 - 25 crushing season is lower by around 68% and sugar recovery is also lower than our target but maintains at around same level of previous year.
+Further, pest and disease incidence in sugarcane crops in the central part of Tamilnadu and in your company's command area forced the farmers to go for alternative crops as a crop rotation measure.
+Also, competitive crops like

+Paddy, tapioca, banana, gingelly etc., fetch better revenue compared to sugarcane.
+All these will have a cascading effect during 2025 - 26 crushing season too.